ctysyh/EDSOS/0-Foundations/0.1-Arbor-Strux/Arxil/docs/Arxil Language Specification.md

 ## 4. Type System Interface

 The Arxil language does not embed a built-in type system.
-Instead, it interfaces with an external, declarative type description mechanism based on `.tsltype` files.
+Instead, it interfaces with an external, declarative type description mechanism based on `.arxtype` files.
 This design enables zero-runtime-overhead execution while preserving rich compile-time semantics for layout, operation selection, and interoperability.

-### 4.1 The Role of `.tsltype`
+### 4.1 The Role of `.arxtype`

-All types referenced in Arxil source code are defined externally in `.tsltype` files.
-A `.tsltype` file provides a complete, machine-readable specification of a type’s:
+All types referenced in Arxil source code are defined externally in `.arxtype` files.
+A `.arxtype` file provides a complete, machine-readable specification of a type’s:
 - Memory layout (size, field offsets),
 - Supported operations (e.g., `add`, `mul`, `set`),
 - Interoperability rules (e.g., implicit conversions, pointer compatibility),
 - Validation constraints (compile-time and runtime),
 - Documentation and optimization hints.

-The Arxil compiler consumes these `.tsltype` definitions during compilation to:
+The Arxil compiler consumes these `.arxtype` definitions during compilation to:
 - Compute field offsets within node data segments,
 - Validate that applied operations are supported by the operand types,
 - Generate correct lowering sequences (e.g., intrinsic calls, assembly mappings),
 - Enforce structural safety guarantees derived from the AS computational model.

-> **Note**: The syntax and semantics of `.tsltype` files are defined in a separate document, *The `.tsltype` Language Specification*.
+> **Note**: The syntax and semantics of `.arxtype` files are defined in a separate document, *The `.arxtype` Language Specification*.
 This section only describes how Arxil *uses* those definitions.

 ### 4.2 Type Annotations in Arxil